Decaffeination: Indirect method

-Swiss Water process
+Swiss Water

 An alternative method for removal of caffeine from coffee is the Swiss Water process.
-This process uses no organic solvents, and instead only water is used to decaffeinate beans, a technique first developed in Switzerland in 1933, and commercialized by Coffex S.A. in 1980.
-The Swiss Water process was then introduced by The Swiss Water Decaffeinated Coffee Company of Burnaby, British Columbia, Canada, in 1988.
+This process uses no organic solvents, and instead only water is used to decaffeinate beans.
+It is a technique first developed in Switzerland in 1933, and commercialized by Coffex S.A. in 1980.
+The Swiss Water process was then introduced by The Swiss Water Decaffeinated Coffee Company of Burnaby, British Columbia, in 1988.

 The process uses green coffee extract (GCE) for the caffeine extraction mechanism.
 Green coffee extract is a solution containing the water-soluble components of green coffee except for the caffeine, obtained by soaking green coffee beans in hot water, then filtering through an activated charcoal filter to remove the caffeine molecules.
 Fresh beans containing both caffeine and the other components are added to the GCE solution, where the gradient pressure difference between the GCE (which is caffeine-lean) and the green coffee (which is caffeine-rich) causes the caffeine molecules to migrate from the green coffee into the GCE.
-Because GCE is saturated with the other water-soluble components of green coffee, only the caffeine molecule migrates to the GCE; the other water-soluble coffee elements are retained in the green coffee.
+Because GCE is saturated with the other water-soluble components of green coffee, only the caffeine molecules migrate to the GCE; the other water-soluble coffee elements are retained in the green coffee.
 The newly caffeine-rich GCE solution is then passed through the activated carbon filters to remove the caffeine again, and the process is repeated.
 The continuous batch process takes 8–10 hours to meet the final residual decaffeinated target.

-Noted food engineer Torunn Atteraas Garin also developed a process to remove caffeine from coffee.
+Food engineer Torunn Atteraas Garin also developed a process to remove caffeine from coffee.

-Triglyceride process
+Triglyceride

-Green coffee beans are soaked in a hot water/coffee solution to draw the caffeine to the surface of the beans.
+In this process, green coffee beans are soaked in a hot water and coffee solution to draw the caffeine to the surface of the beans.
 Next, the beans are transferred to another container and immersed in coffee oils that were obtained from spent coffee grounds and left to soak.

 After several hours of high temperatures, the triglycerides in the oils remove the caffeine, but not the flavor elements, from the beans.
 The beans are separated from the oils and dried.
 The caffeine is removed from the oils, which are reused to decaffeinate another batch of beans.
 This is a direct-contact method of decaffeination.

-Supercritical CO2 process
+Supercritical CO2

 Food scientists have also turned to supercritical carbon dioxide (sCO2) as a means of decaffeination.
 Developed by Kurt Zosel, a scientist of the Max Planck Institute, it uses CO2 (carbon dioxide), heated and pressurised above its critical point, to extract caffeine.
 Green coffee beans are steamed and then added to a high pressure vessel.
 A mixture of water and CO2 is circulated through the vessel at 300 atm and 65 °C. At this pressure and temperature CO2 is a supercritical fluid, with properties midway between a gas and a liquid.
 Caffeine dissolves into the CO2; but compounds contributing to the flavour of the brewed coffee are largely insoluble in CO2 and remain in the bean.
 In a separate vessel, caffeine is scrubbed from the CO2 with additional water.
 The CO2 is then recirculated to the pressure vessel.